Fighting Disease: Ethiopia

 Onchocerciasis, or river blindness, was first reported in southwestern regions of Ethiopia in 1939, while the northwestern part of the country was recognized to be endemic in the 1970s.

-In 2000, The Carter Center was invited to help implement the national plan, created by the Ethiopian government, to fight onchocerciasis.
-The Center's River Blindness Elimination Program continues to work in partnership with Ethiopia's Ministry of Health, Lions Clubs International Foundation, Lions of Ethiopia, and a consortium of international agencies, nongovernmental organizations, and private companies.
+In 2000, The Carter Center was invited to help implement Ethiopia's national River Blindness Elimination Program.
+The Center continues to assist the national program, in partnership with Lions Clubs International Foundation, Lions of Ethiopia, and other international, nongovernmental, and private organizations.

 The Carter Center's activities in Ethiopia have expanded to address multiple diseases simultaneously.
 For example, with support from GlaxoSmithKline, The Carter Center helped the Ethiopia Ministry of Health launch a lymphatic filariasis elimination program in the Gambella Region.
-The first of its kind in Ethiopia, the program has administered more than 235,000 combined Mectizan/albendazole treatments for lymphatic filariasis elimination in onchocerciasis-endemic areas.
+The first of its kind in Ethiopia, the program has administered more than 235,000 combined Mectizan and albendazole (a drug donated by GlaxoSmithKline used to treat lymphatic filariasis) treatments for lymphatic filariasis elimination in onchocerciasis-endemic areas.